 Worldwide over 200 million people have some type of thyroid disease and it’s on the rise.
 While everyone is susceptible to thyroid disease, women are 7 times more likely to have issues with thyroid imbalances.

 The conventional approach to thyroid health is not preventative.
 While most conventional practitioners will test for thyroid health using a blood test, this is only part of the equation when it comes to protecting your thyroid.
-If the case of hypothyroidism and lack of sufficient thyroid hormones, hormone replacement which may be needed.
+In the case of hypothyroidism and lack of sufficient thyroid hormones, hormone replacement may be needed.
 However, replacing hormones is a delicate balance.
 Most traditionally-trained clinicians will use synthetic hormone replacement therapies such as thyroid medications that can actually bring on more unwanted side effects and not give you the proper balance you need.
 There is also no way to test if you have the correct amount of hormone when using synthetics which is why many people deal with so many symptoms.

-In addition, the conventional treatment approach does not test or look at the other factors that cause thyroid imbalances, like heavy metal and gut issues, which is why you may have hormones issues in the first place.
+In addition, the conventional treatment approach does not test or look at the other factors that cause thyroid imbalances, like heavy metal and gut issues, which is why you may have hormone issues in the first place.